ronansprake/ronansprake.github.io/_posts/2021-01-04-simplicity-vs-minimalism.md

 * A list of FAQs containing a lot of content can be simpler than a single paragraph
 * Well written content without images or illustration will always have more impact than a stylised page with dull content

-It all comes back to the fact that favouring minimalism for the sake of simplicity runs a high risk of being misunderstood.
+It all comes back to the fact that **favouring minimalism for the sake of simplicity runs a high risk of being misunderstood**.